AdaiasMagdiel/magcopy/README.md

 In case of errors, the utility provides clear error messages to guide the user.

-Certainly!
-Below is an additional section for testing using `pytest` in your README:

 ## Testing

 To run the tests for `magcopy`, you need to have `pytest` installed.
 If you don't have it installed, you can install it using the following command: